 The campground at the end is an awesome place to stay if you want to get out of the hustle and bustle of Queenstown, and only costs NZD$13 per person.

-If you walk the easy 2-hour hiking track reward yourself with a swim in the chilly waters.
+If you tackle one of the hiking trails, reward yourself with a swim in the chilly waters.

-It’s one of the great day trips from Queenstown that is off the beaten track, as few people allow themselves the time to actually get out there.
+It’s one of the great day trips from Queenstown that is off the beaten track, as only a few people allow themselves the time to actually get out there.

 If you want to go out there in winter make sure you have a 4×4 and snow chains.

-6) Play Frisbee Golf In The Queenstown Gardens
+8) Play Frisbee Golf in the Queenstown Gardens

 Need to watch your wallet and would like some cheap things to do in Queenstown?
-Then grab some friends and hit the trees for a bit of Frisbee Golf.
+Then grab some friends and hit up the local disc golf course.

-This 18 basket course is situated downtown in the Queenstown Gardens, and is a lot of fun.
-You grab some frisbees and ‘tee off’ down the green, with the aim being landing the frisbees in the baskets at the end of the course in the least number of throws.
+This 18 basket course is situated in central Queenstown in the Queenstown Gardens, and is a lot of fun.
+You grab some frisbees and ‘tee-off’ down the green, with the aim being landing the frisbees in the baskets at the end of the course in the least number of throws.

-This is a great activity for a group of friends or families who want to do some fun activities in Queenstown.
-If you are not into playing Frisbee Golf, simply take a walk around the gardens and enjoy all the flowers.
+This is a great activity for a group of friends or families who want to do some fun activities in central Queenstown.
+You can also choose to just take a walk around the Queenstown Gardens and enjoy all the flowers.